earthly/earthly/README.md

 ### 🔁 Reproduce CI failures

 Earthly builds are self-contained, isolated and reproducible.
 Regardless of whether Earthly runs in your CI or on your laptop, there is a degree of guarantee that the build will run the same way.
-This allows for faster itteration on the build scripts and easier debugging when something goes wrong.
+This allows for faster iteration on the build scripts and easier debugging when something goes wrong.
 No more `git commit -m "try again"`.

 ### 🤲 Builds that run the same for everyone